PlayFab/MpsSamples/UnityMirror/README.md

     - OutputFolder = A local path with enough space on your machine.
 Useful data for your game will be written there.
     - LocalFilePath = Path to the zip created above of the build output for the server project.
     - On ContainerStartParameters, set the StartGameCommand = `C:\\Assets\\UnityServer.exe -nographics -batchmode -logFile`
-    - Within GamePort, set Name to "game_port", Number to 7777 (or any value you prefer) and Protocol to TCP.
+    - Within GamePort, set Name to "gameport", Number to 7777 (or any value you prefer) and Protocol to TCP.
 Also make a note of the external port number, called NodePort.
-The "game_port" value must be the same as the one defined in AgentListener.cs.
+The "gameport" value must be the same as the one defined in AgentListener.cs.
 1. In PowerShell
     - Run the LocalMultiplayerAgentSetup file in *agentfolder/setup.ps1* (you may need to open Powershell with admin permissions for this purpose).
 If you get a signing violation, you may need to run `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process`.
     - Run the Local Multiplayer Agent located in *agentfolder/PlayfabMultiplayerAgent.exe*.